The complete hotelier's

 When you show potential guests that others enjoyed their stays with you, or enjoyed particular aspects of their stay, it will encourage them to book with you, or to leave their own positive review as well.

 While you can manage your owned and paid content, since you are directly involved in their creation and commission, managing earned content can be far more challenging, as reviews, comments and images may be positive or negative, depending on your guests’ experiences.
-Negative feedback can be particularly damaging to your reputation if it is not being responded to.
-You may not be responding because you feel that it’s not necessary, or that everything has been addressed elsewhere, but other readers may see your lack of response and think that everything that has been said is true, and that you simply don’t care enough about your customer service to respond.
+Negative feedback can be even more damaging to your reputation if you're not responding to it.

 Find out more about responding reviews, with some expert tips

-On the other hand, if the feedback is glowing, but is on a website with low traffic or is never being read, valuable social proof for your hotel may be getting overlooked by potential guests.
-Managing your online reputation when it comes to guest feedback means that you should be responding to feedback, highlighting and promoting the positive, and finding ways to fix the negative so that other guests don’t experience the same difficulties when they visit your hotel.
+Managing your online reputation means that you should be responding to feedback, highlighting and promoting the positive, and finding ways to fix the negative so that other guests don’t experience the same difficulties when they visit your hotel.

 Besides being an active participant in conversations about your hotel online and responding to criticism wherever possible, you should also be asking guests regularly to engage with your hotel online, whether that be by writing a review, posting on social media or uploading images.
 The more user-generated content about your hotel there is, the more likely it will paint a fair and accurate picture of your establishment.
 Often, guests who wouldn’t have shared their experiences online ordinarily will be happy to do so if asked, and this additional social proof can do wonders for your marketing efforts.